Published on

 - Place the wrapped pan in a larger pan and fill halfway with hot or boiling water.

-- Bake for 65 to 75 minutes.
+- Bake for 65-75 minutes.
 The cheesecake should appear matte across the top surface, and the center should be slightly jiggly.

 - Turn off the oven, keeping the door closed for 20 minutes.
 After 20 minutes, crack the oven door and leave the cheesecake in place for another 20 minutes.

 - Remove the cheesecake from the oven.
-Allow it to cool the rest of the way and then transfer to the refrigerator to chill for at least 3 additional hours.
+Allow it to cool the rest of the way and then transfer to the refrigerator to chill for at least 3 additional hours, up to overnight.

 Ganache